 The mitigation actions in this plan are summarized into four main strategy types, as described in the FEMA publications Local Mitigation Planning Handbook (2013) and Mitigation Ideas: A Resource for Reducing Risk to Natural Hazards (2013).
-Minnesota HSEM determined a fifth strategy type for use within the state: Mitigation Preparedness and Response.
-The strategies and example actions are listed in Table 11.
+A fifth strategy type was determined by Minnesota HSEM for use within the state: Mitigation Preparedness and Response.
+The strategies and example actions are listed in Table 13.